tolitius/mongodb-write-performance-playground/README.markdown

 ###HOWEVER II:
 If plans are to work with "Big Data", which (its index) most likely will not fit into RAM, MongoDB performance is unpredictably bad, and mostly averages to low hundreds ( 200 / 300 ) documents per seconds.
 More about this topic here: [NoRAM DB => “If It Does Not Fit in RAM, I Will Quietly Die For You”](http://www.dotkam.com/2011/07/06/noram-db-if-it-does-not-fit-in-ram-i-will-quietly-die-for-you/)

+###HOWEVER III:
+Since Mongo documents are BSON, the size of a document greatly depends on the key name lengths.
+For example, a key with a name of "firstName" will take 9 bytes JUST for the key name.
+This creates two immediate disadvantages:
++ A lot more needs to be pushed through the socket => decreases performance and/or increases cost to maintain a decent performance
++ Need a lot more storage => that TB of documents will only really have a fraction of "useful" data, everything else are keys, mostly duplicated accross documents

 ###CONCLUSION:
 In a lightweght CRUD Webapp, which does not really need a high throughput, does not need to keep GB/TB of data, and might benefit from a document oriented schemaless data store, MongoDB would be a perfect choice: very nice query language, fun to work with.
 In case "Big Data" and high throughput are needed, I would recommend looking elsewhere.